centreon/centreon-documentation/en/upgrade/upgrade-from-20-10.md

 > you need to follow the [migration procedure](../migrate/migrate-from-20-x.html)

 > To perform this procedure, your MariaDB version must be >= 10.3.22.
-> If not, please follow before the [MariaDB update chapter](./upgrade-from-19-10.html#upgrade-mariadb-server)
+> If not, please follow [this](./upgrade-from-19-10.html#upgrade-mariadb-server)
+> procedure in order to update MariaDB before you can continue with the upgrade
+> from version 20.10 to version 21.04 as described by this document.

 > Warning, following the correction of a problem relating to the database schema, it will be necessary to stop the
 > insertion of the data collected into the database during the update.
 These will be stored in temporary files and then